maleriefleischman/web/README.md

 ## How It's Made

-This project is built on 'Node.js express' and runs on a 'Virtual Machine' powered by 'AWS'.
+This project is built on Node.js express and runs on AWS.